Yenyun035/CSE167-Final-Project/writeup.md

 Emmm...It looks really boring, but it still has a certain level of shading.
 In fact, the left rectangular object has a ceramic material and the right is silver.
 Now let's get into ray tracing.

 The quality of reflection, smoothness, and resolution of a rendered image depends on the sample size and the recusion depth.
 For this project, the window size (i.e. image size) is 500 width x 375 height.
 Our scene includes a small table with two rectangular objects on it.
+The only lighting invovled is the "sun" which has location (3.0f, 2.0f, 1.0f, 0.0f) at distance equal to infinity.
 The following images are the results with different sample sizes and recursion depths:

 1. Sample Size = 3 & Recursion Depth = 1